dbouchabou/ELMOAR/README.md

-# ELMOAR
+# ELMoAR

-This is the repository that contains source code for the [ELMOAR website](https://nerfies.github.io).
+This is the repository that contains source code for the [ELMoAR website](https://nerfies.github.io).

 If you find ELMOAR useful for your work please cite:
 ```